 Both the ANCC and the AANPCP exams are now on JNC 8.
 The list of official "compelling indications" from JNC 7 is gone.
 The only two diseases mentioned are diabetes and chronic kidney disease (CKD).
-But race is now an important factor.
-Treatment meds are stratified for race (Black and Non-Black).
+Treatment can be based on race (Black and Non-Black).

 What is the goal BP for a hypertensive 60 year old Black male who has no history of diabetes